 A third option is to process XMP both in the PDF and in any embedded images and finally, it's possible to ignore the XMP in the PDF and process only the XMP in the embedded images.

 If you choose to Convert PDF to Postscript/EPS, a number of conversion options are available by clicking Set conversion options, as seen above.

 Rendering a bitmap of the PDF

 Rather than process the PDF file, you may choose simply to extract the visual information from the files and render bitmaps.
 This is done by choosing Render a bitmap of the PDF page.
 The bitmap will be stored in the format chosen in the channel settings.
 These bitmaps will then be stored in the channel’s output folder in the format specified on the Channel Settings page.

-When processing single page PDF files, if the output format is set to TIFF, PSD or PNG 24 bits with Alpha support, transparency will be preserved in the output file.
-This functionality also requires installation of Ghostscript (external link) on the Color Factory server.
+When processing single-page PDF files, if the output format is set to TIFF, PSD, or PNG 24 bits with Alpha support, transparency will be preserved in the output file.
+This functionality also requires installing third-party EPS file processing software, such as Ghostscript (external link), on the Color Factory server.